krishnendu-04/krishnendu-04/README.md

-- 👋 Hi, I’m Krishnendu C
+- Hi, I’m Krishnendu
-- 🌱 I’m currently learning Btech Data Science
+- I'm currently learning web development👩🏼‍💻

 <!---
 krishnendu-04/krishnendu-04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.